ashleydavis/routey/README.md

 This allows common initalization code to be shared among multiple sub-routes.
 For example *sub1* might open a database connection which is then used by multiple sub-routes before it closes the sub-route after the database has been used.

-Route open and close handlers are define in a file called *route.js*.
+Route open and close handlers are defined in a file called *route.js*.

 Server Setup